linux-cultist/venv-selector.nvim/docs/USAGE.md

 # Usage — venv-selector.nvim

-How to use different features of the plugin
+How to use different features of the plugin.

 ## Table of contents